 A model for tsunami generation and local propagation is presented here.
 For other models of far-field (trans-Pacific) propagation and observations of the tsunami, please see the NOAA/PMEL Web Link compilation for this tsunami.

 Sedimentary deposits from the June 23, 2001 Peru tsunami were studied by a team of scientist from the US Geological Survey, University of California at Santa Cruz, University of Southern California, and government agencies and universities in Peru.
-Photographs of sedimentary deposits from the tsunami and field measurements of inundation distances and runup elevations are available at https://walrus.wr.usgs.gov/tsunami/peru2/.
+View photographs of sedimentary deposits from the tsunami and field measurements of inundation distances and runup elevations.

 We calculate the tsunami generated by this earthquake using a seismic inversion of the rupture process determined by Kikuchi and Yamanaka at the Earthquake Research Institute, Univ. of Tokyo, Japan (from 7/12/01).
 Using the shallow-dipping nodal plane consistent with an interplate thrust earthquake along the Peru subduction zone, they determine the moment distribution over a rupture area 210 km long by 120 km wide (Mw=8.2).
 Details of their analysis are given on the Special Event Page for the Peru earthquake.

 To calculate a slip distribution for the earthquake, we use a depth-dependent shear modulus function derived by Bilek and Lay (2000) from the source duration analysis of past events in this region.
-Coseismic vertical displacement predicted for this earthquake is shown below (color scale represents upliftsurrounding area is subsidence):
+Coseismic vertical displacement predicted for this earthquake is shown here (color scale represents upliftsurrounding area is subsidence).

 In performing these calculations, we note that not only does spatial variability of slip magnitude have a significant effect on the coseismic vertical displacement field (Geist and Dmowska, 1999), but variations in rake angle within the rupture zone also have a measurable effect on vertical surface displacement.
 The rupture process of this earthquake may be linked to initial arc-parallel stresses caused by the bend in the South American subduction zone in this region and/or subduction of the Nazca Ridge (Macharé and Ortlieb, 1992).